 And here is what I want you to know, first and foremost:

-See, in order to heal and grow into the people we want to be, we have to go through a very uncomfortable phase that I call Revolution.
+See, in order to heal and grow into the people we want to be, we have to go through the alchemical process and the first phase of that is very uncomfortable.

-In this phase, our primary goal is to create awareness about the things that hold us back from having what we want, and then, take new actions, even when it feels uncomfortable.
+In this phase, our primary goal is to create awareness about the things that hold us back from having what we want.

 Which, isn’t that what we really want?
 LASTING change?